Datacenter-analytics-lab/Data-Center-Capacity-Energy-Analytics/README.md

 ## Simulation methodology

-Thermal load follows the Schneider Electric White Paper 25 methodology: IT electrical power converts 1:1 to heat, plus UPS losses, distribution losses, lighting, and occupants.
+The Schneider methodology was used as an additional sizing reference: IT electrical power converts 1:1 to heat, plus UPS losses, distribution losses, lighting, and occupants.
 The Schneider method was used as an **additional sizing reference** for validating cooling capacity (§7) — not as a claim about any specific equipment's real-world behaviour.

 ![Thermal load breakdown](figures/02_thermal_breakdown.png)